 We did some serious digging to find the best gardening shovels available today.
 We purchased the top 9 shovels available to test side-by-side after weeding through shovel-fulls of information from home and garden sites and scientific reports on earth displacement ergonomics.
 Using a framework of four performance metrics, we executed several standard garden tasks while considering the durability, ergonomics, features, and versatility.
 We dug, shoveled, pried up boulders, and hacked through roots to discover the toughest of the bunch, the best for demolishing roots, and the most versatile all-around shovel available to recommend to you.Once you break ground, our home & garden experts are here to help you find the best products to fulfill your growing aspirations.
-We've tested some of the best gardening gear to see you through the whole cycle, from starting seeds to making your own nutrient-rich soil in a compost bin.
-If your projects are going to require a bit more heavy lifting, we have you covered with comprehensive reviews of the best power tools on the market, ranging from chainsaws for clearing land, to power drills for building planter boxes, to weed whackers for your landscaping needs.
+We've tested some of the best gardening gear to see you through the whole cycle, from starting seeds to making your own nutrient-rich soil in a top-rated compost bin.
+If your projects are going to require a bit more heavy lifting, we have you covered with comprehensive reviews of the best power tools on the market, ranging from best chainsaws for clearing land, to the best drills for building planter boxes, to the best cordless string trimmers for your landscaping needs.

 Our Top Picks